waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Leaving the basement and returning immediately.
   - Leaving the entire Dept. Store and returning (only worked for the first stage).
   - Interacting with the Machop after the first stage was cleared.
+  - Using the main elevator to travel to another floor and then returning to the basement.